 \subsection{Non-parallel dataset}

-While parallel datasets allow for a fair comparison across languages in terms of the content that they were exposed to, this setting is not representative of most datasets, since most data is not parallel.
-Moreover, the translation of training samples across languages might artificially decrease the variation between languages, and thus boost cross-lingual sharing within the models.
-As such, we also train a model on the non-parallel MARC dataset that contains user-written product reviews.

-In Figure~\ref{fig:marc-task}, we see that while languages indeed seem to rely more strongly on their own data for MARC compared to PAWS-X and XNLI ($\approx$~+10 \%) , strong evidence for cross-lingual sharing is still observed.
-Moreover, similar language pair effects can be seen across tasks e.g.\ French and Spanish rely on each other's data the most for both PAWS-X and MARC.
-Yet, we also find interesting differences such as that for both parallel datasets, English contributes to the negatively influential samples the least, while for MARC it is instead the largest contributor.
+While parallel datasets allow for a fair comparison across languages in terms of the content that they were exposed to, this setting is not representative of most scenarios as most datasets are not parallel.
+Also, the translation of training samples across languages might decrease the variation between languages, thus artificially boosting cross-lingual sharing within the models.
+Therefore, we also train a model on the non-parallel MARC dataset that contains user-written product reviews.
+In Figure~\ref{fig:marc-task}, we see that while languages indeed seem to rely more strongly on their own data for MARC compared to PAWS-X and XNLI ($\approx$+10$\%$) , strong evidence for cross-lingual sharing is still observed.
+Moreover, similar language pair effects can be seen across tasks, e.g.\ French and Spanish rely on each other's data the most for both PAWS-X and MARC.
+Yet we also find interesting differences such as that for both parallel datasets, English contributes to the negatively influential samples the least, while for MARC it is instead the largest contributor.
 Given that our fine-tuning data is balanced across languages, it is possible that we are seeing the effect of translation here, i.e.\ parallel data is translated from English, which results in the other language data conforming more to English, a phenomena known as ``translationese'' \citep{koppel2011translationese}.
-Note that this is also supported by Table \ref{tab:avg_inf}, where we see that on average the training samples from English obtain the highest influence scores.
-For the MARC dataset, we find that Spanish most often obtains the highest average influence score instead (see Appendix \ref{app:inf scores}, Table \ref{tab:avg_inf_marc}).
+This is also supported by Table \ref{tab:avg_inf}, where we found that on average the training samples from English obtained the highest influence scores, but for MARC we find that Spanish most often obtains the highest scores instead (see Appendix \ref{app:inf scores}, Table \ref{tab:avg_inf_marc}).